tradesouthwest/unitizr/readme.txt

 A.: There is a chart in your admin page with the names of all the selectors.
 If you know CSS then you can use any CSS editor to add your background colors to.

+Q.: Product Unitizr field labels do not show on product page?
+A.: You must fill in the options in the Unitizr admin control panel for them to show.
+If there are no options set then the fields will have no labels.

 == Screenshots ==

 1. Front side added form fields